CELCIS Orientation Information - Fall 2015

 C. All students who begin classes after the start of the semester, for any reason, will be counted absent for the classes they have missed.

 D. All students who arrive after the third (3rd) day of class will not be allowed to attend classes that semester.
-As a result, they will be in violation of status and MAY have to return home.
+As a result, they may be in violation of status and MAY have to return home.

-Orientation will include:
+Orientation sessions will include:

 - Testing and placement information